ionic-team/capacitor/site/docs-md/apis/console/index.md

 # Console

-The Console API automatically sends `console.log` calls to the native log system on each respective platform.
+The Console API automatically sends `console.debug`, `console.error`, `console.info`, `console.log`, `console.trace` and `console.warn` calls to the native log system on each respective platform.
 This enables, for example, `console.log` calls to be rendered in the Xcode and Android Studio log windows.

 Currently it's not possible to disable it, but that feature is coming.